Chakra Gods and Goddesses

 Root Chakra Goddesses

-Shakti or the goddess Kundalini is the energy that enlivens all of life.
+Shakti or the Goddess Kundalini is the energy that enlivens all of life.
 This is the unformed energy of the universe.
 The goddess Kundalini is a specific reference to the energy coiled at the root chakra.
 This energy is drawn upwards to the crown by spiritual practices.

 Indra Hindu Deity Root Chakra Meaning